tarantool/doc/doc/reference/reference_sql/sql-features.rst

             -   Tests
         *   -   F311-01
             -   CREATE SCHEMA
-            -   Fail.
-Tarantool doesn't have schemas or databases.
+            -   No. Tarantool doesn't have schemas or databases.
         *   -   F311-02
             -   CREATE TABLE for persistent base tables
-            -   Fail.
-Tarantool doesn't have CREATE TABLE inside CREATE SCHEMA.
+            -   No. Tarantool doesn't have CREATE TABLE inside CREATE SCHEMA.
         *   -   F311-03
             -   CREATE VIEW
-            -   Fail.
-Tarantool doesn't have CREATE VIEW inside CREATE SCHEMA.
+            -   No. Tarantool doesn't have CREATE VIEW inside CREATE SCHEMA.
         *   -   F311-04
             -   CREATE VIEW: WITH CHECK OPTION
-            -   Fail.
-Tarantool doesn't have CREATE VIEW inside CREATE SCHEMA.
+            -   No. Tarantool doesn't have CREATE VIEW inside CREATE SCHEMA.
         *   -   F311-05
             -   GRANT statement
-            -   Fail.
-Tarantool doesn't have GRANT inside CREATE SCHEMA.
+            -   No. Tarantool doesn't have GRANT inside CREATE SCHEMA.

 F*, Other